-Born on June 27th 1951 in Belfast, she is the first President to come from Northern Ireland.
+Born on June 27, 1951 in Belfast, she is the first President to come from Northern Ireland.
 She graduated in Law from the Queen’s University of Belfast in 1973 and was called to the Northern Ireland Bar in 1974.
 In 1975, she was appointed Reid Professor of Criminal Law, Criminology and Penology at Trinity College Dublin and in 1987, she returned to her Alma Mater, Queen’s, to become Director of the Institute of Professional Legal Studies.
-She also worked as a journalist and announcer for RTÉ (the Irish national television service) in 1979–81.
+She also worked as a journalist and announcer for RTÉ (the Irish national television service) from 1979 to 1981.
 In 1994, she became the first female Pro-Vice Chancellor of the Queen’s University of Belfast.